fltk-rs/fltk-webview/README.md

 # fltk-webview

-This provides webview functionality for embedded fltk windows:
+This provides webview functionality for embedded fltk windows.

 ## Usage
 Add fltk-webview to your fltk application's Cargo.toml file: